 After the project was finished, the project partners started to build a mobile unit for phosphorous recovery from manure.
 The pilot installations of the BioEcoSim project (100 L/h) was scaled up to 1 m³/h.
 The set-up of two containers made transportation to different farms possible.
 This allowed demonstration of the technique at different places but also optimization of the technique for different types of manure.
-This mobile unit is still available for testing.

 Meanwhile, the BioEcoSim technology was sold to Suez, a wastewater treatment and waste management giant, who will distribute the technology in Europe.

 Suez Deutschland will build BioEcoSim plants in Western Europe and, as the operator of the plants, will purchase digestate from agricultural enterprises.

 Meanwhile, Wageningen University also investigated a similar technique (the Re-P-eat system), where after separation of raw manure the solid fraction is acidified.

 The liquid solution contains the soluble phosphate which precipitates as phosphorus salts after the addition of a base.

 This technique is therefore distinguished by the application of acid to the solid fraction (Re-P-eat) in contrast to application to the raw manure (BioEcoSim).